Stephentao-30/Human-Activity-Recognition-Using-Smartphones/README.md

 - `data.table`: For efficient data manipulation.
 - `dplyr`: For data transformation operations like `group_by` and `summarize`.

-If these packages are not installed, the script will attempt to install them.
+If these packages are not installed, the script will automatically install them.

 ```r
 # Set CRAN mirror